Joy Styles

 Legislative style

-Proactive sponsor of resolutions and ordinances, with a focus on community recognition and environmental issues.
+Proactive sponsor of resolutions and ordinances, with a focus on cultural recognition and community welfare.

 Notable recent actions

-• Sponsorship of resolutions recognizing June 2026 and June 2025 as Pride Month in Nashville.
+• Sponsorship of a resolution recognizing June 2026 as Black Music Month in Nashville and Davidson County.

-• Sponsorship of a resolution honoring the life and legacy of Reverend Dr. Bernard Lafayette, Jr.
+• Sponsorship of a resolution honoring the life and legacy of the Reverend Dr. Bernard Lafayette, Jr.

 • Authored an amendment establishing a permit prioritization program for affordable housing and child care projects.